jayterwahl/author-website.github.io/_posts/2016-12-20-list-of-works.markdown

 *The Button*, [Sci Phi Journal,](http://www.sciphijournal.com/the-button-by-jamie-wahls/)

-(The following cannot be read online.
-I'll post them when it would not be a breach of contract for me to do so.)
+(The following are still under contract.
+I'll post them when it would not be a crime for me to do so.)

 *Maestro*, [Geminid Press,](https://www.amazon.com/Night-Lights-Anthology-Fiction-Conspiracy-ebook/dp/B01BUL411Q)